 Question: “How do I know which college is right for me, given that I have not decided on a major yet?”

-”I think I am interested in psychology or sociology but am not sure.
+”I think I am interested in psychology or sociology, but I am not sure.
 The only thing I do know is that math and science are not for me.
 Maybe journalism – I just don’t know.”

 Question: “How much financial aid can I get and how much will I have to borrow to go to the school of my choice?”